高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 自動フォーカスブラケット Autofocus bracketing

-高校理科の探究の流れで読む Read it as a scientific inquiry
+高校理科の探究の流れで読む Read it through the high-school science inquiry sequence

-課題の設定からデータの解釈まで From question setting to data interpretation
+課題の設定からデータの解釈まで From setting the question to interpreting the data

 STEP 1